kidanger/Drystal/doc/api.rst

    .. lua:method:: add_size(at_lifetime, size)

-      Adds a size at desired particle's lifetime.
+      Adds a size at a desired particle's lifetime.

    .. lua:method:: add_size(at_lifetime, minsize, maxsize)

-      Adds a random size at desired particle's lifetime.
+      Adds a random size at a desired particle's lifetime.

    .. lua:method:: add_color(at_lifetime, r, g, b)

-      Adds a color at desired particle's lifetime.
+      Adds a color at a desired particle's lifetime.

    .. lua:method:: add_color(at_lifetime, minr, maxr, ming, maxg, minb, maxg)

-      Adds a random color at desired particle's lifetime.
+      Adds a random color at a desired particle's lifetime.

    .. lua:method:: set_position(x: float, y: float)